George C. Prendergast, PhD

 President and CEO, Lankenau Institute for Medical Research

 After obtaining advanced training as an American Cancer Society postdoctoral fellow at the Howard Hughes Medical Institute at NYU Medical Center, he joined the department of cancer research at Merck Research Laboratories.
-In 1993, Prendergast was appointed assistant professor and later associate professor at The Wistar Institute in Philadelphia, where he was designated a Pew Scholar in the Biomedical Sciences.
+In 1993, Dr. Prendergast was appointed assistant professor and later associate professor at The Wistar Institute in Philadelphia, where he was designated a Pew Scholar in the Biomedical Sciences.
 Subsequently, he became the senior director of the Cancer Research Group at the DuPont Pharmaceutical Company.